 Deadline: June 30th

-Annually, the American Psychological Foundation (APF) presents the Harry and Miriam Levinson Scholarship for $5,000 to students enrolled in an interim master’s in psychology program who intend to eventually pursue a Ph.D.
-Any psychology majors enrolled full-time in a graduate department that’s a member of the COGDOP can be selected.
-Applications must include three letters of recommendation, a current curriculum vitae, official academic transcripts, and a three-page outline of master’s thesis research.
+The American Psychological Foundation awards the Harry and Miriam Levinson Scholarship for $5,000.
+The scholarship goes to students enrolled in an interim master’s in psychology program.
+Recipients must intend to pursue a Ph.D. in the field.
+Any psychology majors enrolled full-time in a COGDOP member program are eligible.
+Applications must include three letters of recommendation and a current curriculum vitae.
+They must submit official academic transcripts.
+They must also submit a three-page outline of master’s thesis research.

 Contact